genebean/jekyll-beanbag/_posts/2024-05-01-automated-plant-watering.md

 ## Code

 The code for all of this is too much to include in a blog post, so I've posted it all to GitHub at [github.com/genebean/home-assistant-examples/tree/main/automated-plant-watering](https://github.com/genebean/home-assistant-examples/tree/main/automated-plant-watering)

+Do be sure to see the update above where I converted most of this into a blueprint.

 ## Closing